All the Presidents' cars: the amazing limos that carry the world’s leaders

-Ronald Regan - 40th President of the US
+Ronald Reagan - 40th President of the US

 1984 Cadillac Fleetwood Seventy Five

 Ronald Reagan was another US President who favoured a Cadillac.
-This is his 1984 Cadillac Fleetwood Seventy Five Presidential Limousine, a forerunner of the bulletproof beasts that Obama and Trump are transported in.
+This is his 1984 Cadillac Fleetwood Seventy Five Presidential Limousine, a forerunner of the bulletproof beasts that Trump and Biden are transported in.
 The 4-door car was rear-wheel drive with a 6.0-litre V8 engine mustering a modest 140hp.
 That certainly doesn’t should like a lot of thrust to shift this 6,205mm long, 2,161kg limo.

 Dwight D. Eisenhower - 34th President of the US